VictorHarri-Chal/Pokemon-RPG/README.md

 # my_rpg

-## A Role Play game coded in C with the CSML library
+## A Role Play Game coded in C with the CSML library

 ![MY_RPG](my_rpg_menu.png)